|On this page:

 - Doxycycline - Daily - may cause yeast infections, diarrhea or sun sensitivity

 We recommend Malarone unless there is some medical contraindication or the expense is prohibitive.
-It is usually covered by most Supplementary Medical Plans.
+Most supplementary medical plans provide partial coverage.

 Traveler's diarrhea is a common problem while on safari.
 You will be provided with treated, clean drinking water.
 Exposure through other means (shaking hands with locals, for example) is almost impossible to avoid.
 Careful hand washing prior to eating will be encouraged.
 It is also recommended that you bring along some Loperamide (Imodium) (available over the counter in Canada) and a few tablets of Ciprofloxacin (an antibiotic your doctor can prescribe to treat bacterial diarrhea).